Teradata/product-help/VantageCloudLakeUseCases/content/ComputeClusterManagement/README.md

 ### Create roles for the project

-Two roles are provided:
+We can use role-based access controls to provide easier administration of user permissions.
+Here we create two roles:
-* An admin role to administrate the Compute Cluster group and the users in the group
+* An admin role that has permissions to administer the compute resources and users who can access them
-* A user role which permits access to the Compute Cluster resources
+* A user role that permits access to the compute group resources

 ```sql